Skip to content

 • Response format (for structured output / JSON mode)

-You can create as many versions as you want.
-They are stored and versioned but have no effect on production traffic while prompt mode is explicit and you are not sending a prompt_config in your requests.
+Versions are stored and versioned but have no effect on production traffic until you reference them in requests.

 python